Solved

 Might offer too much information

-One of our expert testers, Helen, just wrote up her review for the Dyson Gen5detect.
-She's sampled well over 100 vacuums in her time as a product tester, and this latest model from Dyson comes out on top.
+One of our expert reviewers, Helen McCue, has sampled well over 100 vacuums in her time as a product tester, and this latest model from Dyson is better than all of them.

 The Dyson Gen5detect works tirelessly to dig up deep dirt from carpet, wood, and linoleum floors.
 With an extended runtime of 70 minutes, this is one of the only cordless vacuums that you could use to clean the whole house in a single session.

-The Dyson Gen5detect is one of the most expensive vacuums on the market: outside of sales season, it retails for almost $1,000.
-That's a significant amount of money to spend on an appliance, especially something as dull as a vacuum cleaner, but it seems like a fair price to pay for the next best thing in floorcare.
+This excellent performance comes at a cost, and the Dyson Gen5detect is one of the most expensive vacuums on the market.
+Outside of sales seasons, it retails for almost $1,000.
+That's a significant amount of money to spend on an appliance, but if you have the money, it's a fair price to pay for the next best thing in floorcare.

-You can find more detail in our Dyson Gen5detect review
+Read more in our full Dyson Gen5detect review.

 The best Dyson vacuum overall